roshan076/My-Portfolio/JavaScript-Algorithm-and-Data-Structures/README.md

 ### 10. TODO App
 The [`TODO App`](./10.TODO-App/index.html) project is a simple task management app that allows users to add, edit, and delete tasks, with data persistence using the browser's localStorage.
 It features a form for task input, task list display, and confirmation dialogs for unsaved changes.

+### 11. Decimal to Binary Converter
+The [`Decimal to Binary Converter`](./11.Decimal-to-Binary-Converter/index.html) project converts a user-provided decimal number into its binary equivalent and displays the result.
+It features a call stack animation for the conversion process when the input is 5, demonstrating the recursive algorithm in action.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.